-The Government has established in 2018 a Support Program for Production, Diversification of Exports and Replacement of Imports ("PRODESI"), which recognizes that a long-standing dependence of the national economy on the oil sector is a driving factor in the structural imbalances existing within the economic sector, namely in imports, exports and tax collection.
+Support Program for Production, Diversification of Exports and Replacement of Imports driving factor in the structural imbalances existing within the economic sector, namely in imports, exports and tax collection.
 The Government has initiated an executive program under the PRODESI to expand Angola's export market, replace imported goods and improve tax collection to maintain public accounts.